andycasey/smhr/README.md

  - Alex Ji (Carnegie Observatories)

 VERSION NOTE:
+- The branch `refactor-scatterplot` has an updated and improved GUI (as of Jan 2020).
+These have not been merged into master yet.
-- The master branch is currently up to date and being actively developed.
+- The `master` branch is currently frozen to a version from about July 2019.
 - v0.22 (formerly branch `better-errors`) is a frozen version that is the result of a big update on May 30, 2019.
 It is considered a stable version.
 - v0.2 is a frozen development version, v0.21 is a slightly more recently frozen version.
 - v0.1 is the current stable version.
 Things are working and it is being used for papers.